analogdevicesinc/ai8x-training/README.md

 * The default compiler optimization level is `-O2`, and incorrect code may be generated under rare circumstances.
 Lower the optimization level in the generated `Makefile` to `-O1`, clean (`make distclean && make clean`), and rebuild the project (`make`).
 If this solves the problem, one of the possible reasons is that code is missing the `volatile` keyword for certain variables.
   To permanently adjust the default compiler optimization level, modify `MXC_OPTIMIZE_CFLAGS` in `assets/embedded-ai85/templateMakefile` for Arm code and `assets/embedded-riscv-ai85/templateMakefile.RISCV` for RISC-V code.

 * When allocating large amounts of data on the stack, ensure the stack is sized appropriately.
-The stack size is configured in the linker file (by default, part of the SDK).
+The stack size is configured in the linker file (by default, part of the MSDK).

 * `--stop-after N` where `N` is a layer number may help to find the problematic layer by terminating the network early without having to retrain and without having to change the weight input file.
 Note that this may also require `--max-verify-length` as [described above](#handling-linker-flash-section-overflows) since intermediate outputs tend to be large, and additionally `--no-unload` to suppress generation of the `cnn_unload()` function.